Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Validation Study Details

 \subsection{Prompts and Cases}

 We prepared nine prompts in total for the validation study.
 These prompts cover three common pitfalls, as described in Section \ref{ch6:sec:botender:algorithm}, that non-AI experts often encounter when designing LLM prompts, with three prompts for each pitfall.
 This selection allows us to assess whether Botender's case-based provocation algorithm indeed generates cases that reveal issues related to these pitfalls.
 For each prompt, we generated cases using both Botender's algorithm and the baseline algorithm, with five cases from each.
 Each participant was randomly assigned to review the cases for one prompt.
+All nine prompts and all 90 cases ($9 \times 2 \times 5$) are provided in the supplementary materials.